Evanston Main Street station

 The station is located on Main Street between Chicago Avenue and Custer Avenue, with CTA's Main station immediately to the east.
-It is one of two Metra stations in Evanston to provide direct transfers to the CTA rail system, the other being the Davis Street station.
+It is one of two Metra stations in Evanston to provide direct transfers to the CTA rail system, the other being Evanston Davis Street station.
 The neighboring area contains multi-story apartment buildings and the Main Street Station Shopping District.

 Main Street station also houses a cultural center known as Evanston Arts Depot, which houses the offices of the Custer's Last Stand festival and has performance space for Piccolo Theatre.